 It doesn’t show it above, but I was able to strip about 2″ of steel armor off of each cable using BX cutting pliers.
 I held the cable with Channellock pliers and slowly nipped away at the steel armor using the BX cutters.
 That gave me enough room to find some good insulation to work back from with new electrical tape.

 Sometimes a pipe wrench can be put on the gas pipe to unscrew it from the elbow.
 An internal pipe wrench might be needed.
-Other options are cutting it out with a multi-function oscillating tool or a reciprocating saw, or relocating the ceiling box.
+Other options are cutting it out with a multi-function oscillating tool, a reciprocating saw, or relocating the ceiling box.
 Relocating may not be an option due to the lengths of the existing wires.

 A duplex BX connector was used to attach the cables above to the pancake box.
 I had to clean up the opening in the ceiling with my multi-tool due to pieces of wood lath and plaster embedded with the old pancake.

-The white wire with green (The LINE to the switch) was partially covered in black tape before getting connected to the black hot wire with green (LINE).
+The white wire with green (The LINE to the switch) was partially covered in black tape before connecting to the black hot wire with green (LINE).
 When a white wire is used for something other than a neutral, it must be re-identified.
 I use colored electrical tape.
 Some other electricians use a permanent marker pen to change the wire color.

 The green tape was removed before I made the final connections to the light fixture.
 Green is only to be used for identifying a grounding wire.

 A visitor to my blog sent me the above photo of a pancake box with live electrical wires still in use.
 The house is from 1930.
 His dilemma was how to remove the box.
-There are no screw holes in the back of the box, but there is a metal bar that passes through (See yellow circle).
+There are no screw holes in the back of the box, but a metal bar passes through (See yellow circle).

-The insulation on the wires is in good condition, but I recommended taping each wire with the appropriately colored electrical tape to keep the insulation intact.
+The insulation on the wires is in good condition, but I recommended taping each wire with appropriately colored electrical tape to keep the insulation intact.
 White tape on the three neutral conductors.
 Black tape on the four hot wires.
 Red tape on the switch leg.

 The cable in the upper left section of the pancake box is the one that goes down to the wall switch.
 The white wire from this cable is connected to the three black hot conductors.
 The black wire which brings the power back from the switch is by itself.
 These wires should also be re-identified at the switch with red and black electrical tape.